 Ever since I was a teenager, I loved everything about makeup and skincare.
+I would often search for answers regarding can you do IPL at home?
+And what are the best ways to make an at home face mask.
 My love for it waned after college when I sought financial independence.
 At the time there were other things I had to spend my money on besides that $30 tube of lipstick (like rent, electricity and food).
 But now I’m a bit older and I live in a dual-income household with no children to support.
 I’ve got the expendable income and as a result, my makeup love has been revived.

 So I’ve been buying a lot of makeup palettes lately, especially eye palettes.
 This week I used the Nude(art)ist Box palette from Nudestix every day.
 I purchased this set on a whim from Sephora over Black Friday weekend.

 Creamy crayon makeup is normally not my thing.
 I have oily eyelids which are both a blessing and a curse so I often avoid creamy eyeshadow formulas and religiously use eyeshadow primer.
-However, this brand claims that their eyeshadow has a built-in primer so even oily lids can use their Magnetic Eye Color pencils.
+However, as this post by the American Acne Foundation points out, this brand claims that their eyeshadow has a built-in primer so even oily lids can use their Magnetic Eye Color pencils.

 That sounded like a challenge to me.